superxc3/zmk-config-crkbd/README.md

 ## Power button toggle
 1. For mx, slide to left = off.
 Slide to right = on.
 Applicable on both sides.

+## Switch installation
+1. For mx with pom switch plate, no foam.
+You will face difficulty in inserting the switch directly to the board.
+Dissemble the top five screw on each side, push the switch one by one.
+Fill up the switch plate, then only assemble it back to the board.
+This is because pom is flex and soft, hence the difficulty to install the switch directly.
+2. For mx with carbon fibre switch plate.
+If you face difficulty in inserting the switch directly, do the same as step 1.
+3. For lp choc, just push the switch directly.
+You may face difficulty in removing the switch for certain model.
+If the switch doesnt pull up when you pull the keycaps, you have to dissemble the bottom plate and push the choc switch from bottom of pcb.
+This is because lp choc switch doesnt have dedicated switch puller.

 # Future planning
 To change the keymap according to Klein's or Bastard C Nano for better inspiration.